 The method returns two arrays, the array of property names corresponding to the names argument and the current values of these properties.
-Both arrays have the same number of elements with each elemend at the given index in the first array corresponds to an element at the same index in the second array.
+Both arrays have the same number of elements with each element at the given index in the first array corresponds to an element at the same index in the second array.

-Note that for properties that do not have assigned values, an empty string is returned at the appropriate index in the returnValues array.
+For properties that do not have assigned values, an empty string is returned at the appropriate index in the returnValues array.

-5.50.9 getProperty
+5.51.9 getProperty